Virtual Machine#

 Docker Environment#

-.
+The Docker environment runs the functions within a Docker container.
 In this case you must install the Docker CE version in your VM.
 Note that in this case the container image must contain all the dependencies required by your Lithops app.
-This environment is automatically activated when you provide a docker image as a runtime.
+This environment is automatically activated when you provide a Docker image as a runtime.
 For example, by adding the following keys in the config:

 vm: